Own goal: Australian rules football

 As a legitimate defensive play, an Australian rules football defender may concede an "own score".
 Such a score, referred to as a rushed behind and statistically credited to no player (score sheets simply include the tally of rushed behinds), results in the opposition team scoring one point.
 A defending player may choose to concede a rushed behind when the risk of the opposition scoring a goal (worth six points) is high.
 It is impossible for a team to concede an own goal worth six points.

-Cricket
+Analogous concepts

 A wicket which has been disturbed from its normal position.
 For a hit wicket dismissal to occur, a batter must disturb the wicket with their own person or equipment.

 The hit wicket method of dismissal in cricket has been compared to the own goal concept, as it involves a batter getting themselves out (eliminated from play) with no involvement from the other team.